drewk2629/drewk2629/README.md

 Continually evolving and adapting with the flow of technology.

 - 🔭 I’m currently working on finding new interesting projects and teams to collaborate with.
-As well as place of employment.
+As well as a place of employment.
 - 🌱 I’m currently learning React on a more advanced scale.
-- 👯 I’m looking to collaborate on anything Front End or Back End.
+- 👯 I’m looking to collaborate on anything Front-end or Back-end!
 - 🤔 I’m looking for help with expanding my knowledge on any new and upcoming tech.
 - 💬 Ask me about anything!
 I'm an open book.
 - 📫 How to reach me: You can reach me by email at - drewk2629@gmail.com <br>